UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 ### Required reading: Dart
 The scadnano web interface is written mostly in Dart.
 So it's obviously a good idea to read through the [Dart documentation](https://dart.dev/guides) a bit.
 Everyone learns new languages a bit differently, so depending on your style, it might be good to go through their tutorials and write a bit of independent Dart code first, or you might find just diving into scadnano itself works better for you to learn by example.

+### git

+We use [git](https://git-scm.com/docs/gittutorial) and [GitHub](https://guides.github.com/activities/hello-world/).
+You can use the command-line git, or a GUI such as [GitHub desktop](https://desktop.github.com/), which is very easy to use and supports the most common git commands, but it is not fully-featured, so you may want another [git client](https://www.google.com/search?q=git+client) if you prefer not to use the command line.

 ### Required reading: Libraries
 It is a good idea first to read through the documentation on